 Daniel Creasy brought 20 years of experience in college admission offices to RE, where he serves as Senior Associate Director of College Counseling since July 2019.
 Mr. Creasy most recently worked as Associate Dean of Admission and Director of Admission Communication at Hamilton College where he was responsible for the first review of some 400 applications annually.
 He also worked in admissions at Emory University, Johns Hopkins University and American University.
 During his career, Mr. Creasy has presented at myriad conferences with the National Association of College Admission Counselors and regional college counseling associations.
 He graduated from Brown University with a bachelor’s degree in political science.

 Aleny Garcia joined RE in July 2019 as Associate Director of College Counseling after serving as director of counseling and guidance at Cardinal Gibbons High in Fort Lauderdale, where she introduced and fine-tuned relevant and compelling programming for parents and students.
 She arrived with more than a decade of experience advising students on the college process, including as a Network Master Counselor for Chicago’s public schools; as a Counselor Department Manager for a Chicago-based high school; and in the counseling office of Nova High in Broward County.
 She has presented at the annual conference of the Southern Association of College Admission Counselors (SACAC), serves as the SACAC Communications Liaison for Florida, and has read for and served as an interviewer for the Gates Scholarship and regional scholarships.
 Ms. Garcia is an Honors College graduate of Florida International University where she was inducted into Phi Beta Kappa.
 She earned her Master of Science degree in School Counseling at Nova Southeastern University.

-Admission representatives from various colleges and universities guide Ransom Everglades parents and students through a mock college admission process in early May, taking them behind the curtain to help them prepare for their own forays into the college process.
+Admission representatives from various colleges and universities guide Ransom Everglades parents and students through a mock college admission process in April, taking them behind the curtain to help them prepare for their own forays into the college process.